nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Deletes a medical history of a patient.
+This command allows you to delete a medical history of a patient.
 The medical history to be deleted is identified by the index number shown in the displayed list of medical history by `list-medical-history`.

 **Command Format** <br>
 `delete-medical-history MEDICAL_HISTORY_INDEX [pi/PATIENT_INDEX]`